devicetree-org/devicetree-specification/source/devicenodes.rst

 cache node.

-A cache node may be represented under a CPU node or any other appropriate location in the device tree.
+A cache node may be represented under a CPU node or any other appropriate location in the devicetree.

 Multiple-level and shared caches are represented with the properties in Table 3-9.
 The L1 cache properties are described in Table 3-8.